Claudiomics/azure-database-migration/README.md

 This section of the project configures the geo-replication for the production database, increading sata protection by establishing a synchronised copy of the database in a secondary region.
 This strategic redundancy ensures continous data availability and minimises potential downtime during unforseen disruptions.

 I oversee failover tests aimed at simulating real-world scenarios.
 A planner failover to the secondary region allows access to the secondary database.

+Failover is the process of switching the workload from primary to secondary region in a georeplciated environemnt and is normally performed during planned maintenance or in repsponse to a disaster in the primary region.
+Failover ensures high availability and business continuity by allowing applications to continue running from the seocndayr region.

+Tailback is the process of reverting the workload back to the primary region after successfgul failover.

+Testing failover is crucial to ensure the vaility of the faioover environemnt without impacting the procuction database/workload.

 Below are the steps I took to complete this part of the project.